Table of Contents

 Argentina is a hip and fashion forward country in all major cities like Buenos Aires, but is more practical in areas like Patagonia or the rainforest.
 It’s important to pack stylish yet versatile clothing options so you are prepared for any whether or activity.
 Even though you want to look nice it’s important to bring with you a rain jacket and breathable clothing for the hot and somewhat humid climate.
 Activewear is worn, but it’s worn with a purpose and not so much as a fashion statement.
 As always bring comfortable shoes for walking and the occasional dance extravaganza.

-what WOMEN should wear in Argentina- (Click to expand)
+What WOMEN should wear in Argentina- (Click to expand)

 Below is a sample women’s clothing list.(All items link to Amazon.com for your convenience).